Many apartment or smaller rooms without windows that lack natural light can make it hard to be a successful green thumb.

 Potted Plant Gifts Delivered in Brisbane – Next Day Delivery for Orders Placed before 5:00pm

-We are currently delivering in the Brisbane Metro area.
-Next day delivery for orders placed before 5:00pm.
-Please check our delivery page to find out if we deliver to your suburb and place your plant gift order today.
+We are currently offering next day delivery to Brisbane Suburbs and some outer Brisbane Suburbs for orders placed before 5:00pm.
+Please check our delivery page to find out if we deliver next day to your suburb and place your plant gift order today.

 ***** POT ME PRETTY WILL BE TEMPORARILY CLOSED FROM TUESDAY 10TH MAY UNTIL FURTHER NOTICE.
 WE WILL BE ON MATERNITY LEAVE.
 WE HOPE TO BE BACK SOMETIME IN THE NEAR FUTURE ***** Dismiss